 Background: The reuse of electronic health records (EHR) is seen as a major driver to precision medicine.
 Therefore, drug combination clinical data of from in-patient Danish hospital admissions has been collected for posterior analysis.
 Drug-drug interaction (DDI) remains as a non-detailed data field, needing complementation from specialized drug sources and opening a novel challenge to the integration of data.

-Methods: First, we generated a complete compendium of DDI data through the integration of xx publicly available drug sources.
-Second, we characterized DDI from a clinical setting using the DDI information collected in the compendia and performed a network analysis.
+Methods: We generated a compendium of DDI integrating of xx publicly available drug sources: DrugBank, TwosSides, [name there]. from a clinical setting using the DDI information collected in the compendia and performed a network analysis.

 Results: Across our databases, there are X unique drug/chemical names and X unique DDIs. ….